goodyduru/goodyduru.github.io/_drafts/2024-04-11-what-i-learned-from-building-a-postgres-extension-in-rust.md

 The above code shows how we've casting to achieve both our needs.
 To pull this off, we needed a little help from the library code.
 Notice the [`repr`](https://doc.rust-lang.org/reference/type-layout.html#the-c-representation) attribute on both `Todo` and `CustomTodo`, that tells the Rust compiler to treat both like a C struct.
 The attribute ensures that the order of the fields isn't changed by the compiler.
 If the library hadn't added the attribute, a segmentation fault would have occured.

 This is struct manipulation is dangerous and shouldn't be used in normal Rust code.
 They are ways to achieve the above intent without meddling in unsafe territory.
 With this warning, it can come in handy especially when dealing with C code.

-### So Many Kinds Of Operators
-Take a look at [this](https://github.com/postgres/postgres/blob/3741f2a09d5205ec32bd8af5d1f397e08995932b/src/include/catalog/pg_operator.dat#L100).
-Postgres has lots of operators.
-Initially I thought the `=` sign would only have one constant.
-I could not have been more mistaken.
-There are Int4EqualOperator, TextEqualOperator, NameEqualTextOperator, BooleanEqualOperator, TIDEqualOperator, BpcharEqualOperator, ByteaEqualOperator, and this is just for the equal sign.
-Other operators have their own different kinds, with specific oids for each kind.

-It made our where clause handler a bit more complex but I can't complain.
-I'm curious about the reason for this though.
-Please if you know, I'd love to hear about it :-).

 ### Conclusion